Providing a safe place for your children is key to prevention

 Simply put, sexual abuse occurs when a person uses a child for their sexual purposes or pleasure; usually that person will be older or stronger and the abuse may involve touch or exposure to sexual talk, pictures or actions.

-While once thought to be rare, the statistics surrounding this kind of abuse are staggering and it can happen to children from all kinds of families, cultures and socio-economic groups.
+While once thought to be rare, the statistics surrounding this kind of abuse are high and it can happen to children from all kinds of families, cultures and socio-economic groups.

 Just like anyone can be abused, the abuse can also be done by anyone – adult, teenager, child, male, female, family, friend or stranger.

-Children are typically most at risk from those people who have access to them and who they trust, which is quite a contrast to the ‘stranger danger’ belief of who they should be most wary of.
+Children are typically most at risk from those people who have access to them and who they trust, which is quite a contrast to the ‘stranger danger’ thinking about who they should be most wary of.

 While there are cases where strangers commit sexually abusive behaviour, more often than not, the offender is known to the survivor and in a position of trust.

-Some abusers have had similar problems in their childhood, or they may have trouble relating to adults and so spend a lot of time with children; this is not always the profile though.
+Some abusers have had similar problems in their childhood, or they may have trouble relating to adults and so spend a lot of time with children; this is not always the case though.

 You cannot tell by looking at someone that they have sexually abused others; they do not look or dress in a certain way.